CodeLars79/RocktheCode_P10/README.md

 ## Features
 - User Registration & Login: Users can register, log in, and manage their profiles.
-- Event Management: Users can create, favorite as well as view event details.
+- Event Management: Users can create, favorite, delete as well as view event details.
 - JWT Authentication: Secure endpoints using JWT tokens for user authentication.
 - Cloudinary File Uploads: Upload event images to Cloudinary.